What is the Women and Families Resource Fair?

 Do you accept clothing or other personal items to distribute at the Fair?

-No. We are not able to accept and distribute clothing or other personal items for the women and children.
+No. We are not able to accept and distribute clothing or other personal items for the women and families.

 Do you accept items such as books or toys?